openhab/openhab-alexa/USAGE.md

 Color LightColor "Light Color" {alexa="Lighting"}
 ```

 Here are the labels currently supported and what they translate to.
-Each example shows using the item label, meta data label and the full translated metadata.
+Each example shows using the meta data label and the full translated metadata.

 * Switchable (capabilities depending on item type)
 ```
-Switch DeviceSwitch "Device Switch" ["Switchable"] Rollershutter ShutterSwitch "Shutter Switch" ["Switchable"]

 Switch DeviceSwitch "Device Switch" {alexa="Switchable"}
 Rollershutter ShutterSwitch "Shutter Switch" {alexa="Switchable"}